LinkedInLearning/python-working-with-spreadsheet-and-excel-data-4554075/README.md

 	- Microsoft Excel (to view the results)
 	- Python (at least 3.8)
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. Install the openpyxl and xlsxwriter libraries using pip
+3. Install the pandas, openpyxl, and xlsxwriter libraries using pip
-	- pip install openpyxl, xlsxwriter
+	- pip install pandas, openpyxl, xlsxwriter

 [0]: # (Replace these placeholder URLs with actual course URLs)